kdkiss/mcp-liquidation-map/README.md

 2. Push to GitHub and deploy via Smithery dashboard

+3. Smithery automatically sets `CHROMEDRIVER_PATH` to
+   `/usr/local/bin/chromedriver`.
+Adjust the path in `smithery.yaml` if your deployment uses a different location.

-3. Smithery will provide a public URL for your MCP server
+4. Smithery will provide a public URL for your MCP server

 ### Manual Docker Deployment